-Objectives and Policy on competition are meant | Free and Fair to enforce laws, to set rules, and to control business for the benefit of producers and consumers.
-Thus, entrepreneurs and the public | Protection on will benefit from free and fair business competition for every sector in Thailand.

-Business Competition Business and actors and consumer
+Thailand Objectives and Policy on competition are meant Free and Fair Business business for the benefit of producers and Competition consumers.
+Thus, entrepreneurs and the public $\parallel$ ] Protection on Business and competition for every sector in Thailand. actors and consumer